scala/docs.scala-lang/_overviews/core/futures.md

 Note that `blocking` is a general construct that will be discussed more in depth [below](#blocking-inside-a-future).

-Last but not least, you must remember that the `ForkJoinPool` is not designed for long lasting blocking operations.
+Last but not least, you must remember that the `ForkJoinPool` is not designed for long-lasting blocking operations.
 Even when notified with `blocking` the pool might not spawn new workers as you would expect, and when new workers are created they can be as many as 32767.
 To give you an idea, the following code will use 32000 threads: